-Candidate Yoweri Museveni’s campaign promises of late have rattled and confounded Uganda’s small but vocal educated elite.
-They are ridiculous beyond belief, most of them say.
+Incumbent presidential candidate Yoweri Museveni’s campaign promises of late have rattled and confounded Uganda’s small but vocal elite.
+The promises are ridiculous beyond belief, most of them say.
 How can he be talking about hoes in 2015?
 How does giving money to Malwa (local brew) drinking groups help anyone?
 Can’t everyone see how absurd all this is?
 I initially wanted to mock these things too but upon reflection, I held back.

 Like him or not, Mr. Museveni is a master politician who understands both the sociology and psychology of the Ugandan voter than anyone.
-Having lived in rural areas for much of his journey to power through guerrilla warfare, He has an understanding of rural dwellers only a few other politicians can match.
-Many people mock him for “acting like a villager” on several occasions.
-Mr. Museveni, even when he is in Europe or addresses the UN peppers his speeches with village or traditionally imagery especially his beloved cows.
-This doesn’t make a buffoon at all.
-His oldschool, traditional and hermitic nature has served him well with ordinary, uneducated and poor villagers who consider him a good, humble man, almost their equal (which obviously is not always the case).
+Having lived in rural areas for most of his journey to power, (the 1981-’86 guerrilla warfare that brought him to power was waged in the ‘Luwero Triangle’.
+Can you imagine a place more rural?), he has an understanding of rural dwellers only a few other politicians can match.
+Many people mock him for “acting like a villager” whether from the way he distributes the patronage that keeps him in power, the way he dresses or in the most official of circumstances.
+(Mr. Museveni, even when he is in Europe or addressing the UN general assembly peppers his speeches with village or traditional imagery especially his beloved cows).
+This doesn’t make him a buffoon at all.
+His oldschool, traditional and hermitic nature has served him well with ordinary, uneducated and poor villagers who consider him a good, humble man, almost their equal (as ridiculous as that may sound to the uninitiated).

 Our small educated elite on the other hand has no conception at all of rural life.
-Most of those vocal on social media sites mocking Mr. Museveni’s promises only “go to the village” during the Christmas season and barely interact with ordinary people.
+Most of those vocal on social media sites mocking Mr. Museveni’s promises of hoes and malware support only “go to the village” during the Christmas season and barely interact with ordinary people.
 They have no understanding of the social dynamics of life in the countryside.
 That’s why they can’t believe that a “21st century politician” can promise such “ridiculous things”.

 This is also why the opposition, which is largely elite, is always confounded when election results do not go their way.